“If people like you they will listen to you, but if they trust you, they’ll do business with you.“

 Another avenue to explore is speaking engagements.

-The same study I mentioned earlier from Visible Experts states that speaking engagements are just behind referrals and the second best way to build leads.
+The same study we mentioned earlier from Visible Experts states that speaking engagements are just behind referrals and the second-best way to build leads.

 But it’s definitely an effective way to generate buzz and create curiosity.